Frequently Asked Questions

 We prioritize social and life skills development as well as health, wellness and holistic approaches to long-term sobriety.
 Our emphasis on education — teaching patients about their diagnoses — is another element that sets us apart from others in the industry.

 Very few private addiction treatment providers are willing to be this transparent with their outcomes, but real results must be open for scrutiny by completely independent groups.
-At FRN we have a long history of gathering valid, reliable research outcomes that exceed SAMHSA standards of data collection.
-Our findings are regularly presented at addiction conferences and shared with the treatment community at large in peer-reviewed journals so that the benefit of our work is multiplied.
+At Foundations, we have a reputable history of gathering valid, reliable research outcomes that exceed SAMHSA standards of data collection.
+Our findings have been presented worldwide at addiction conferences and shared with the treatment community at large in peer-reviewed journals so that the benefit of our work is multiplied.

 If you still have questions, our team is on standby ready to help.